 Day 3: Caerphilly: Caerphilly Castle & Castell Coch

 Using Cardiff as your base, day three can be spent traveling about 40 minutes by car (or bus) to the nearby city of Caerphilly.
 Here you can explore two gorgeous castles: Caerphilly Castle and Castell Coch.
 Castell Coch peers out from the mountains and looks like something out of Harry Potter!

 Caerphilly is also home to Cefn Mably Farm Park, where you can visit and feed farm animals.
 You can’t leave here without buying the famous and tasty Welsh cheese!

-Before heading back to Cardiff, you can take a detour to the Brecon Beacons mountain range for scenic views (also the heart of Welsh water).
-The highest mountain, Pen-Y-Fan is a must for adventure-lovers.
+Whether you decide to take a group tour of Caerphilly Castle and Brecon Beacons mountain range or go solo, don’t miss the scenic views of Pen-Y-Fan!
+It is a must for adventure-lovers.
 You can snap a picture at the top of the hill as a souvenir.

 A 20-minute train ride from Cardiff Central will take you from Cardiff to Barry Island.
 Barry Island is a seaside town with a fairground full of rides and arcades.
 There are also various places candy floss and warm doughnuts!

 The majority of tourists flock to the main Barry Island beach but a hidden gem is just around the corner.
 Jackson’s Bay is the perfect place away from the tourists.
 Have a picnic along the beautiful waters!

 Barry Island is famous in the UK thanks to the hit TV sitcom Gavin & Stacey.
 You can check out the filming locations of the show and grab a coffee next to murals of the cast！